🔰 Introduction to Robo-Advisors

 What is a Robo-Advisor?

-A robo-advisor is an automated online application that uses complex computer algorithms to offer financial advice with minimal human intervention.
-This automated financial advice is focused on portfolio and wealth management.
+A robo-advisor is an automated online platform that uses advanced computer algorithms to provide financial advice with minimal human involvement.
+This type of automated advice primarily focuses on portfolio management and overall wealth management.

-Robo-Advisors combine ETFs and Government Bonds to suggest low-risk portfolios.
-Unfortunately, at the moment, most Robo Advisor services are applicable only to US investors.
-Nevertheless, at the end of this article, you can find Robo-Advisors for the UK, and other European investors.
+Robo-advisors combine ETFs and government bonds to recommend low-risk portfolios.
+Unfortunately, most robo-advisor services are currently available only to U.S. investors.
+However, at the end of this article, you will find options tailored for UK and other European investors.

 What Robo-Advisors Offer?

-Robo-advisors offer financial advice by applying modern economic theories, and of course, several diversification techniques.
-The whole process creates an automated investment service which is able to provide:
+Robo-advisors offer financial advice by applying modern economic theories along with various diversification techniques.
+This process results in an automated investment service capable of providing:

 -